 There is a relatively unknown concept in many circles that is a powerful wealth-building tool that many of us know the fundamentals of but few use to supercharge their decent to financial freedom.
 This concept is called “house hacking” and gives you the ability to live rent-free or subsidize a good portion of your rent, allowing you to save or invest what would normally be paid to a landlord or mortgage company.

-Now before you write this off or think that this is some scheme to get you to pay money to some “guru” who for a large fee will show you some secret program that unlocks the “golden goose”; let us assure you that it is a lot simpler than you think and can be accomplished with relatively low money.
+Now before you write this off as being completely far fetched, let us assure you that it is a lot simpler than you think and can be accomplished with relatively low money.
 Ready to cut your rent significantly or possibly even get paid to keep a roof over your head?
 Then let’s take a dive into the different types of “house hack” opportunities.

 1. The small multi family strategy:

 Many of us have lived in small multifamily homes such as duplexes, triplexes, and fourplexes.
 As long as the structure is under five units, for lending purposes, it can be classified as a single family home.
 This is great for those who were considering purchasing but also wanted to create some passive income.
 The government has a program specifically called an FHA loan which allows you to put as little as 3.5 % down on a home!
 There are some qualifications such as credit (around a 650), a job, and other criteria that most people who are serious about purchasing a home could generally meet.